elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 elmah.io doesn't only support server-side .NET logging.
 We also log JavaScript errors happening on your website.
 Logging client-side errors, requires nothing more than installing the `elmahio.js` script on your website.

-> Remember to <a href="https://headwayapp.co/elmah-io-changelog/deprecating-the-v2-api-68030" target="_blank" rel="noopener noreferrer">disable access to the v2 API</a> on your log and [generate a new API key](https://blog.elmah.io/api-key-permissions/) with `messages_write` permission only.
-Without these changes, everyone will be able to browse your logs (<a href="https://www.troyhunt.com/aspnet-session-hijacking-with-google/" target="_blank" rel="noopener noreferrer">you don't want that!</a>).
+> Remember to [generate a new API key](https://blog.elmah.io/api-key-permissions/) with `messages_write` permission only.
+This makes it easy to revoke the API key if someone starts sending messages to your log with your key.

 ## Installation